 We live in an age in which we’re used to edited imagery and special effects.
 But such visual trickery predates Photoshop and other software by a good century and a half.
 The field of spirit photography relied on a mixture of belief, photographic gimmicks, and new technology to ‘capture’ the dead.

-It wasn’t long before the less ethical photographers realised they could use these new techniques to turn a very different kind of profit.
+It wasn’t long before less ethical photographers discovered these techniques.
+They realised they could use these technology to turn a very different kind of profit.

 The American photographer William Mumler is considered the first ‘spirit photographer’.
 He allegedly captured the ghost of his cousin in the early 1860s.
 In the aftermath of the American Civil War, grieving relatives sought his services to contact their loved ones.

-Not everyone sang his praises, and allegations emerged that Mumler had stolen photos of deceased relatives to insert into his own images.
+Not everyone sang his praises.
+Allegations emerged that Mumler stole photos of deceased relatives to insert into his own images.
 Not only that, some of the ‘spirits’ were actually still alive!

 The practice moves to the UK

 Such people became the prey of these photographers.
 One of the more famous practitioners was the “medium”, William Hope.
-He didn’t become interested in the practice until 1905, after allegedly capturing a ghost while photographing a friend.
+He didn’t become interested in the practice until 1905.
+Allegedly capturing a ghost while photographing a friend sparked his interest.
 See below.
 Um..yeah.
 Right.

 Hope founded the Crewe Circle with five other spirit photographers.
 The group found themselves in great demand after the First World War.
-Relatives wanted to contact their lost loved ones.
+As Mumler found after the American Civil War, relatives wanted to contact their lost loved ones.
 In their grief, they believed that Hope could help them to do so.

 Strangely, some of Hope’s supporters continued to campaign for his innocence.
 Sir Arthur Conan Doyle counted among these supporters.
 He supplied the below image as evidence.
 Ada Deane, an apparent spirit photographer, took it in early 1922.

-Remember though that Sir Arthur Conan Doyle also believed the Cottingley fairies photos were real.
-He might have created Sherlock Holmes, but apparently Holmes’ keen eye for detail eluded him!
+Remember Sir Arthur Conan Doyle also believed the Cottingley fairies photos were real.
+He might have created Sherlock Holmes, but Holmes’ keen eye for detail eluded him!